bcgov/CONN-CCBC-portal/README.md

 #### Sqitch migrations guardrails

 As mentioned above, the critical part of the release process is to tag the sqitch plan.
-While tagging the sqitch plan in itself doesn't change the behaviour of our migrations scripts, it is allows us to know which changes are deployed to prod (or about to be deployed), and therefore should be considered immutable.
+While tagging the sqitch plan in itself doesn't change the behaviour of our migrations scripts, it allows us to know which changes are deployed to prod (or about to be deployed), and therefore should be considered immutable.

 We developed some guardrails (i.e. GitHub actions) to: